linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 - Economists define as 50% per month - often defined in the Press as 1000% per year
 - Typically caused by policies such as:
   - Extreme austerity
-  - [[The Value of the Swap Contract after Initiation|Borrowing in foreign currency]] - supporting projects of little value
+  - [Borrowing in foreign currency](../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%203%20Swaps-%20Financial%20Instruments/The%20Value%20of%20the%20Swap%20Contract%20after%20Initiation.md) - supporting projects of little value
 -  Theft, corruption by federal government
 - Issues with drawing too many conclusions from graph above Hyperinflation and Demand for Real Balances